oscarotero/css-style-guide/README.md

 # CSS Style guide

 This is the style guide that I use to write CSS.
-It's inspired in other methodologies like BEM, SMACSS, OOCSS, etc but tries to be a bit more friendly and easy.
+It's inspired in other methodologies like BEM, SMACSS, OOCSS, etc but more simple.

 ## Modules